 A traditional mortgage — there are different types of mortgage loans — secured by the home that’s being purchased may have lower overall costs than a personal line of credit.

 A variable rate, which is typical of personal lines of credit, might not be the best option for a large purchase that could take a long time to pay off.
 Your payments could go lower, but they also could go higher.
 If interest rates increase, your loan could become unaffordable.

 If you use all or most of your PLOC to make a major purchase like a home, it could have a negative impact on your credit score and future borrowing ability.
 The amount of revolving credit you’re using vs. how much you have available — your credit utilization ratio — is an important factor that affects your credit score.
 Lenders typically prefer this number to be less than 30%.

 💡 Recommended: Personal Loan vs Personal Line of Credit

 What Is a HELOC?

-A home equity line of credit, or HELOC, is a revolving line of credit that is secured by the equity a borrower has in their home.
+A HELOC is a revolving line of credit that is secured by the borrower’s home.
+It, too, usually has a variable interest rate.

 Turn your home equity into cash with a HELOC from SoFi.